jahrWork/Informatics_Semester1/README.md

-# foundations: Programming in Python
+# Foundations: Programming in Python

 How to work with this repository with Visual Studio Code:
 1) Download ZIP (from Code green button) and extract folder in some local folder